SheenaShahangian/CS601_HW2_Shahangian/README.md

 * I have used Google Fonts rather than system fonts to give my website an elevated and customized look.
 However, I have also specified fallback fonts as well, in case my website visitors' devices cannot render the Google Fonts.

-* I have used a variety of selectors, including class selectors, element/type selectors, id selectors, and descedant selectors.
-As much as possible, I have aimed to focus on element/type and class selectors to ensure greater resuability on the code.
+* I have used a variety of selectors, including class selectors, element/type selectors, id selectors, and descendant selectors.
+As much as possible, I have aimed to focus on element/type and class selectors to ensure greater reusability on the code.

 * I have included more than one property:value pair on nearly every selector I've used to make sure I fine-tuned my design.